smart-data-models/dataModel.Environment/IndoorEnvironmentObserved/doc/spec.md

         "SO2": 11
 }
 ```
-#### IndoorEnvironmentObserved NGSI V2 normalized Example
+#### IndoorEnvironmentObserved NGSI-v2 normalized Example
-Here is an example of a IndoorEnvironmentObserved in JSON format as normalized.
-This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
+Here is an example of a IndoorEnvironmentObserved in JSON-LD format as normalized.
+This is compatible with NGSI-v2 when not using options and returns the context data of an individual entity.
 ```json
 {
     "id": "urn:ngsi:MuseoDemo_Room_1",